Common Reasons for CPAP Intolerance

 There can be many reasons why a person may experience restless sleep.
 However, a large portion of individuals find that they jerk or thrash around in their sleep.
 Sleep apnea can cause a person to wake up suddenly because they are struggling to breath while they sleep.
 Many people wake up gasping for breath or may feel like they are choking.
 This lack of restful sleep can lead to other health and quality of life issues.

 A lack of quality restful sleep can dramatically affect your energy levels throughout your daily life.
 A lack of sleep can impact your mood and make you feel more irritable.
-It can cause people to be less focused which can make them less productive during work.
+It can cause people to be less focused which can negatively affect work productivity.
 Poor sleep can also hurt your immune system and make you more susceptible to colds.
 Many people may also feel so tired that they find themselves falling asleep during the day.
 Some individuals may even fall asleep while driving.

 People who suffer from sleep apnea often snort, gasp, or snore while they sleep.
 These issues are likely to occur when the airway has collapsed or become obstructed.
 If you sleep with a partner, they may notice that you not only snore and snort, but that you also stop breathing for a short period between each snore.
 It is important to note that everyone who snores does not have sleep apnea, but people who do have sleep apnea are very likely to snore while sleeping.

-If you believe you suffer from sleep apnea or if you are looking for a way to treat your obstructive sleep apnea, contact Snore Experts in Encino today to schedule an appointment.
-We provide care for people in Pasadena, Beverly Hills, Newport Beach and Valencia.
+If you believe you suffer from sleep apnea or if you are looking for a way to treat your obstructive sleep apnea, contact Snore Experts in Tarzana today to schedule an appointment.
+We provide care for people in Southern California.

 Posted in General | Comments Off on Common Warning Signs of Obstructive Sleep Apnea